evanx/chronica/README.md

 ## Chronica - a Node daemon to monitor your JSON services and web sites

-This is a minimal solution for monitoring HTTP URL status, and also some JSON and HTML content assertions.
+This is a minimal solution for monitoring HTTP URL status, JSON and HTML content.

 For example, at a specified interval e.g. 45 seconds, we send an HTTP HEAD request and test that the HTTP status code is 200.